6 Easy Ways to Travel Kindly in Sonoma County

 In order to be thoughtful stewards of the environment, we must continually fill up our hearts with the serenity, peace, and magic that can only be found by immersing oneself in the natural world.
 A relaxing canoe trip down the Russian River with locally owned Getaway Adventures will wind you through the calm waters that make Sonoma County a place like no other.
 Pass by tranquil beaches to the sound of trickling soft water and the occasional heron, and to the sights of California redwoods abundantly casting their bold reflection onto the water.

 Elsewhere, WaterTreks is a Jenner-based outdoor outfitter that offers immersive kayaking experiences that'll deliver sights like harbor seals, whales, and waterfalls.
 What's more, their experiences help support and fund education, research, and conservation.

-Support Sonoma County wildlife conversation efforts while wine tasting at Medlock Ames
+Support Sonoma County wildlife conservation efforts while wine tasting at Medlock Ames

 Did you know that beyond organic farming, protecting wildlife habitats is critical to creating a healthy vineyard?
 Medlock Ames has committed 80 percent of its 338-acre property in the Northern California wildlands to prioritize maximum ecological health of the native oak woodlands, grasslands or chapparal communities.
 By doing so, they’ve created habitat for wildlife so there is less pressure on the areas they wish to farm.
 The remaining 20 percent is in organic agricultural productions of grapes, olives, and vegetables.